 What are SAA seminars and workshops?

 SAA seminars and workshops serve as forums for fresh research, mutual criticism, and pedagogical experimentation.
 The seminar or workshop leaders determine the extent and nature of work to be done, and papers are circulated in advance.
 Seminar and workshop meetings are devoted to a discussion.
 The sessions are not to involve either reading or summarizing papers.
-Click to see Descriptions of Seminars and Workshops of the 2020 Annual Meeting.
+Click the Annual Meeting tab above to find the page of current seminars and workshops.

 How do the SAA seminars and workshops work?